 Healthy People 2030 Draft Framework

-The U.S. Department of Health and Human Services (HHS) is soliciting written comments on the proposed framework for Healthy People 2030.
-The draft framework includes the Healthy People 2030 vision, mission, foundational principles, plan of action, and overarching goals.
+The U.S. Department of Health and Human Services (HHS) solicited comments on the proposed framework for Healthy People 2030, which included the Healthy People 2030 vision, mission, foundational principles, plan of action, and overarching goals.

 - Provide context and rationale for the initiative’s approach

 - Communicate the principles that underlie decisions about Healthy People 2030

 - Situate the initiative in the 5-decade history of Healthy People

 You may review the proposed Healthy People 2030 framework below.

 The Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030 (Committee) developed the proposed framework during their public meetings, beginning in December 2016.
 The final proposal was presented at the April 27, 2017 meeting.
 Read the full Committee report [PDF – 628.8 KB].

 During a public comment period held from June 27 through September 29, 2017, HHS received input on the draft framework from individuals and organizations.
 HHS is now reviewing these comments and will use them to inform the final version of the framework.